Testing power output of Tesla USB Type-C Ports

 Testing all of the USB Type C Ports on latest Teslas

-The latest Model 3 and Y Teslas come with two Type-C charging ports in the front, and two more for rear passengers.
+The latest Model 3 and Y Teslas come with two Type-C charging ports in the front and two more for rear passengers.
 We just took delivery of the newest Model Y out of Fremont (September 2022 build), and wanted to find out if USB Power Delivery is supported and how much wattage comes out of these outlets.

-We’re using a physical USB power detector tool that measures voltage and amperage to confirm power in watts, as well as looking at what a Macbook is reporting what it thinks the charger is capable of.
+We’re using a physical USB power detector tool that measures voltage and amperage to confirm power in watts, as well as looking at what a Macbook is reporting and what it thinks the charger is capable of.

 Front Ports